erhathaway/router-primitives/README.md

 Finally, should the existing router types not be enough, this library provides you with a way to create your own routers!

+## How it works

+1. Recursive router treats the URL as a namespace for the storage of a state tree representing `all routable state`™.
+2. Writing to the URL is handled by the router.
+3. Changes to the URL are reduced over the router state tree
+4. Various types of routers in the router state tree exist.
+The differences are used to control how their state will get updated when the URL changes.
+5. Once the router state tree has been updated, observers of updated routers are notified.

+## Summary

 |   | Recursive Router |
 | - | ------------ |
 | 😎 | View library agnostic - with bindings for React |